rpurinton/feud/CONTEXT.md

-@ -0,0 +1,79 @@

-# Family Feud Discord Bot - Game Specifications
+# Family Feud Discord Bot - Game Specifications (Node.js Edition)

 ## Overview

-This Discord bot implements a Family Feud-style game using PHP, MySQL, RabbitMQ, and the discord-php library.
+This Discord bot implements a Family Feud-style game using Node.js, discord.js, and MySQL.
 The bot is designed for real-time play in Discord channels, with AI-powered question and answer judging.

 ---